What’s New in 2026

 Overtime Laws

 Hawaii’s overtime rules generally follow the federal Fair Labor Standards Act (FLSA).
-Under both state and federal law, non-exempt employees must receive overtime pay at 1.5 times their regular rate of pay for all hours worked over 40 in a workweek.
+Under both state and federal law, non-exempt employees are entitled to overtime pay at 1.5 times their regular rate of pay for all hours worked over 40 in a workweek.

 Some exemptions apply, consistent with federal rules.
 Executive, administrative, and professional employees who meet the Duties Test and salary threshold are exempt from overtime.